icaasrilestari/icaasrilestari/README.md

 ## ✨ About Me
 Hi!
-I’m Ica Asri Lestari, a Creative Multimedia & Web Developer with a strong passion for building immersive digital experiences — including websites, UI?UX design, editing, Augmented Reality, Virtual Tours, and Gamification.
+I’m Ica Asri Lestari, a Creative Multimedia & Web Developer with a strong passion for building immersive digital experiences — including websites, UI/UX design, editing, Augmented Reality, Virtual Tours, and Gamification.

 I specialize in blending technology and creativity to craft digital products